FunctionCallTool

 implements theTool

-interface and integrates with the event-driven architecture, all invokes can be monitored and logged.
+interface and integrates with the event-driven architecture, all invocations can be monitored and logged.

 With FunctionCallTool